 Chronic stress, mental fatigue, lack of energy upon waking, fluctuating concentration… Many are looking for a natural solution without resorting to over-stimulants .
-Rhodiola ( Rhodiola rosea adaptogenic plant , is specifically used to improve the body's resistance to physical and mental stress.
+Rhodiola ( Rhodiola rosea ), an adaptogenic plant , is specifically used to improve the body's resistance to physical and mental stress.

-In this guide, I explain what rhodiola actually does , how to take it (dose, timing, duration), who it is not recommended for , and how to recognize a quality extract to avoid ineffective (or poorly standardized) products.
+In this guide, I explain what rhodiola actually does, how to take it (dose, timing, duration), who it is not recommended for, and how to recognize a quality extract to avoid ineffective (or poorly standardized) products.

 Rhodiola : what exactly is it (and why is it called an “adaptogen”)?